 What is Functional Testing?
 Explained with Test Cases and Example (Updated)

 A few readers of my previous blog on Unit Testing had varied opinions on the utility of unit testing.
-Some went on to say that unit testing is a huge waste of time whereas functional testing is what really helps them to find real-world bugs.
+Some went on to say that, in software testing, unit testing is a huge waste of time whereas functional testing is what really helps them to find real-world bugs.

 I strongly believe that unit testing has its own place in the software development lifecycle but the results are implicit in the form of code quality.
 When we talk about delivering quality software, functional testing has the highest ROI since it is done with real data.
 Functional testing verifies that the software performs its stated functions in a way that the users expect.